 - April 1: Spring applications due (Applications should be submitted to the district superintendent by March 20.)

-Note: Applications received after the due date will automatically be deferred to the next funding cycle with no exceptions.
-Each application must be completed with all signatures before submittal to the Unified Funding Task Force Project Manager, Jo Chesson.
+Note: Applications received after the due date may automatically be deferred to the next funding cycle with no exceptions.
+Each application must be completed including attachments and/or required documentation.

 - Building Grant/Building Loan Request